Imprints of Axion Superradiance in the CMB: Shockwaves in the IGM

 In order to address the potential implications of a shockwave induced from the absorption of escaping radiation, we adopt a formalism that has been developed to trace the evolution of spherically symmetric explosions in the IGM, initially intended to treat supernovae winds from massive stars~\cite{Tegmark:1993td} (see \eg also~\cite{mckee1977theory,weaver1977interstellar,mccray1979violent,bruhweiler1980stellar,mccray1987supershells,Ostriker:1988zz} for early work on the subject).
 This treatment relies on the simple assumption that there exists a three phase medium, consisting of: (1) a dense shell of radius $R$ and thickness $\delta R$ containing a fraction $(1 - f_m)$ of the enclosed baryonic matter (assumed $f_m \ll 1$), (2) a uniform medium outside the shell with mean IGM density, and (3) a hot isothermal plasma inside the shell.
 The shell will be driven outward by the pressure induced from the absorption and subsequent heating of the radiation escaping the black hole.
 As the shell expands, the plasma cools, ionizing the newly encountered neutral hydrogen and dissipating energy via Compton scattering with the CMB and bremsstrahlung emission.
 The medium may also undergo heating via collisions with the surrounding IGM.
 Eventually, the shell velocity will asymptote to match the rate of expansion of the Universe, and the internal temperature of the bubble will dissipate and asymptote to the background value.

 Following~\cite{Tegmark:1993td}, the total mass in the shell at a time $t$ is given by $m(t) = \frac{4}{3}\pi R(t)^3 (1-f_m) \rho_b$, and the rate of change is simply

 if $\dot{R}/R > H$, otherwise 0 (implying the shell simply expands outwards with the Hubble flow).
-The shell will experience (1) a net braking force proportional to $(\dot{R} - H \dot{R}) \dot{m}$ associated with the acceleration of the material encountered, (2) an outward pressure force $4\pi R^2 p$ induced from the hot interior, and (3) a gravitational deceleration force $\frac{4}{3}\pi G R (\rho_{cdm} + \rho_b/2) + G M_{BH}/ R^2$.
+The shell will experience (1) a net braking force proportional to $(\dot{R} - H \dot{R}) \dot{m}$ associated with the acceleration of the material encountered, (2) an outward pressure force $4\pi R^2 p$ induced from the hot interior, and (3) a gravitational deceleration force $\frac{4}{3}\pi G R (\rho_{cdm} + \rho_b/2) + G M_{BH}/ R^2$, the latter term being small at the scales of interest.
 One can show the resultant equation for the radial motion of the blast wave is given by

 where the Lorentz factor $\gamma^3$ accounting for the relativistic suppression must be included to suppress the outward force, since the initial wave travels very near the speed of light.
 The equation of state for the interior of the plasma is given by